codingupastorm/vadersharp/README.md

 # VaderSharp.
 The best sentiment analysis tool.
-Now available in C#
+In C#.

 "VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media."